 And then I take another break.

 Yes, I never make my writing projects an endless chain of work from day one to The End.
 I like to sever the link every once in a while to reset my mind, eyes and, more importantly, my sanity.
 Dark fiction tends to take this writer down too many dangerous rabbit holes.
-I like to re-place my feet on this side of reality for peace of mind.
+I like to reestablish my feet on this side of reality to keep my sanity in-check.

 Five women’s bodies are discovered after the nights of thunderstorms.
 Their spouses are suspected of the crimes, but it becomes clear that someone else is responsible.
 There’s no blood and few clues.
 A storm photographer specialising in taking lightning pictures may be the only witness.